Planetary Solutions in Clean Energy

 - Welcome lunch at the end of April/early May, once the cohort is finalized (students + CBEY team)

-- Clean energy field trip and hike in Connecticut in mid-May/early June (students + CBEY team)
+- Clean energy field trip and hike in Connecticut in mid June/July (students + CBEY team)

 - Official start of 10-week summer internship or research fellowship on or about May 31st